tlouarn/tlouarn.github.io/_posts/2021-06-05-rsa-encryption-explained.md

 Let's now come back to our encryption problem.

 In order to come up with the keys, Bob chooses two distinct prime numbers $$p$$ and $$q$$ and computes $$n = p \cdot q$$. $$n$$ is semiprime so $$\phi = (p-1) * (q-1)$$ (i.e. there are $$(p-1) * (q-1)$$ totients $$e$$ that are coprime to $$n$$).
 Bob chooses one totient $$e$$ and computes its modular multiplicative inverse $$d$$ so that $$e \cdot d \equiv 1 \ (mod \ n)$$.
 Bob then broadcasts his public key $$(e, n)$$ and keeps his private key $$(d, n)$$ to himself.

+The totient $$e$$ has to be coprime to $$n$$ so that there is a modular multiplicative inverse.
+Finding the modular multiplicative inverse

 Alice wants to encrypt a message $$M$$ made of one letter (actually, a number representing the letter, like its ASCII code).